steve-lebleu/cliam/README.md

 By default, Cliam will use the first transporter found in the cliamrc file, except if you precise wich transporterId you want to use on the fly.

-See [request payload](https://github.com/steve-lebleu/cliam/wiki/Inputs) wiki section for more information about availables options and configurations.
+See [email payload](https://github.com/steve-lebleu/cliam/wiki/Email-payload) wiki section for more information about availables options and configurations.

 <h2 id="beneficiary-use-cases">> Beneficiary use cases</h2>